jinheeyi/Workshop-task-6/README.md

 ## Introduction

 - Critically thinking about on working with text and language, I thought about making like a little therapy meeting.
 Even there's no answers shown up, but just spilling out every words that you kept hidden or don't want to talk about, will appear on the screen.
 There were times I've been experienced with heavy words that I carried, which were very difficult with me.
 It's like **'spilling the beans'** onto the screen, where it lets them display on the screen.
-This idea was to create for the typer to feel comfortable without hesistation and everything about struggling, or very emotional thoughts flow onto the screen.
+This idea was to create for the typer to feel comfortable without hesistation and write everything about struggling, or very emotional thoughts onto the chatbox.
 - I've just learnt on changing the new font by downloading it from https://www.jetbrains.com/lp/mono/#key-features.
 I decided to get the download of the font, 'Thin Italic' and copy and put it in the 'workshop-5' folder, and showed like this.

 ![Screenshot 2025-01-25 140439](https://github.com/user-attachments/assets/cf5af295-ba9c-45dc-b2fa-07f57e480435)